 Home care packages

 All home care packages funded by the Australian Government are now provided directly to consumers rather than allocated to a provider.
 This funding model is known as Consumer Directed Care.
-It allows you more flexibility, including the right to choose and change home care providers
+It allows seniors more flexibility, including the right to choose and change home care providers.

-When you buy goods or services you have rights under the Australian Consumer Law (ACL).
+When you buy goods or services, including using funding from home care packages, you have consumer rights under the Australian Consumer Law (ACL).
 These rights are the same whether buying home care goods or services directly, or receiving them under a government-funded home care package.

 You also have rights and responsibilities under the Australian Government’s aged care laws.